SiLVERSHTAiN/FindWeekDay_Project/README.md

 # FindWeekDay_Project
+___
->[!info] U can find out what day of the week it was by entering the date in the format: day, month, year.
+> U can find out what day of the week it was by entering the date in the format: day, month, year.